HuotChu/phanshot/README.md

 # phanshot
-Easy to use server-side screenshots using Phantom and NodeJS
+Easy to use server-side screenshot using Phantom and NodeJS

+* Currently being developed - do not use.